storacha/www/src/pages/docs/w3up-client.md

 Call `uploadFile` to upload a single file, or `uploadDirectory` to upload multiple files.

 `uploadFile` expects a "Blob like" input, which can be a [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) or [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) when running in a browser.
-On node.js, see the [`filesFromPath` library](https://github.com/web3-storage/files-from-path), which can load compatible objects from the local filesystem.
+On Node.js, see the [`files-from-path` library](https://github.com/web3-storage/files-from-path), which can load compatible objects from the local filesystem.

 `uploadDirectory` requires `File`-like objects instead of `Blob`s, as the file's `name` property is used to build the directory hierarchy.